Clinical & Translational Research Home for Atlanta and Scientific Advances

-The Biomedical Informatics Program (BIP) supported the development and dissemination of new clinical and translational tools and technologies like the ACTSI website, the Analytic Information Warehouse (AIW) and Eureka! (a suite of tools for creation of clinical research data marts and implementation of clinical phenotype definitions), eBIRT (one stop virtual shop for research resources), LIMS, CR-Assist; and the interactive “studio” for protocol development.
-Studio Consultations were developed in conjunction with BERD and CIN to ensure ACTSI investigators receive focused biostatistics and biomedical informatics support, technical input, and professional advice as they begin a proposal.
-TTR and BIP launched the electronic Biomedical Interactive Resource Tool (eBIRT) to connect researchers to available technologies resources throughout Georgia.
+The Biomedical Informatics Program (BIP) supported the development and dissemination of new clinical and translational tools and technologies like the ACTSI website, the Analytic Information Warehouse (AIW) and Eureka! (a suite of tools for creation of clinical research data marts and implementation of clinical phenotype definitions), eBIRT (one stop virtual shop for research resources), LIMS, CR-Assist; and the interactive “Studio” for proposal, project and protocol development.
+Studio Consultations were developed in conjunction with BERD and CRN to ensure ACTSI investigators receive focused biostatistics and biomedical informatics support, technical input and professional advice as they begin a proposal or a project.
+Research Technologies and BIP launched the electronic Biomedical Interactive Resource Tool (eBIRT) to connect researchers to available technologies resources throughout Georgia.

 Ethics & Regulatory

 Enhancement of clinical research efficiencies by Atlanta-wide institutional agreements (e.g. IRB reciprocity and IP/technology transfer protocols) and leadership of a comprehensive clinical trials improvement task force, the Healthcare Innovation Program (HIP), and Office of Clinical Research.
 Ethics & Regulatory's Online Ethics Center now includes over 40 ethical dilemmas in scientific research and expert opinions.
 The program also convened IRB officials from seven Atlanta research institutions in a first-of-its-kind meeting and co-created a cross institutional Electronic Conflict of Interest System (eCOI).
 Finally, IRB reciprocity and collaboration is improving throughout Atlanta – formal IRB reciprocity agreements now exist between all ACTSI partners.

 Creation of activities, such as the Academic & Industry annual forum and device-focused pilot projects, that build strong partnerships with the private non-profit Georgia Bio (encompassing the Georgia biotechnology community), the Coulter Foundation, and the state-sponsored Georgia Research Alliance to create synergies that foster and accelerate new and emerging technologies and discoveries.